secretstartups/handbook/team/structure/working-groups/disaster-recovery/index.html.md

 In the context of this working group:

-1. **Recovery Point Objective (RPO)**: target duration of time in which data might be lost due to a major incident.
+1. **Recovery Point Objective (RPO)**: maximum duration of time in which data might be lost due to an incident.
-1. **Recovery Time Objective (RTO)**: target duration of time and service level within which a business process must be restored after a disaster to avoid unacceptable consequences of a break in business continuity.
+1. **Recovery Time Objective (RTO)**: maximum duration of time that a service is unavailable due to an incident.

-This working group is working towards [the proposed targets for both RPO and RTO](/handbook/engineering/infrastructure/product-management/proposals/disaster-recovery/#proposal).
+### Exit criteria

+The exit criteria and target goals for the working group are defined in this internal only document: https://docs.google.com/document/d/1KYHv6c7FSOGzREqzvi8X4vCWkei0fuSPQJxbiw9NMnQ/edit#heading=h.jphyi4qgv8ip

 ### Sequence Order Of Deliverables and Exit Criteria